shiquan/bcftools_plugins/README.md

 ### Third way, compile the plugin into a standalone program, ***perhaps the simplest way***.

-you should try to compile it with  `make` or by hand
+you should try to compile it with  `make` in each folder, or compiler it from scratch, here is an example.

 `gcc -g -O2 -Ihtslib_include -D_SELECT_MAIN -o bcfselect plugins/select.c -Lhtslib_dir -lhts`